 - Free front of house (MAST) testing with The Loop which also includes a one-to-one 15 minute drug consultation session

 - Trained drug workers stationed at each of the seven campsite hubs.

-Please read below for further information on three areas we have highlighted as key points that many people should be fully aware of before experimenting with drugs; the severe dangers of drug misuse, effects of polydrug use (including prescription drugs) and increased strength of Ecstasy / MDMA.
+Please read below for further information on the three areas we have highlighted as key points that many people should be fully aware of before experimenting with drugs; the severe dangers of drug misuse, effects of polydrug use (including prescription drugs) and increased strength of Ecstasy / MDMA.